Simple Shoes

 Simple Shoes, also known as Simple, is an American footwear brand created in 1991 by Eric Meyer, a California native.
 Simple was acquired by Deckers Outdoor Corporation in 1993, then closed by Deckers in 2011, and subsequently acquired by Denis Ryan in 2015.
+Sold to the Hurley family in 2020.

 History

 To obtain start up capital, Eric sold his vintage Volkswagen collection.
 Simple Shoes was a pioneer in sustainable manufacturing and is known for being one of the first to use green sustainable materials, such as bamboo, jute, hemp, recycled PET, used tires and cork.